Benjamin-23/labook/README.md

 Customer Portal: User-friendly interface for browsing and account management Search Functionality: Advanced search with filters and recommendations Responsive Design: Accessible on both desktop and mobile devices

+📱 Customer Screen

+Borrowed Books View:
+- Display list of currently borrowed books with:
+  * Book title and author
+  * Due dates and remaining days
+  * Option to extend borrowing period
+  * Return status and late fees if applicable
+- Historical view of previously borrowed books
+- Filter and sort capabilities by date, title, author
+- Digital receipt downloads

+Available Books Catalog:
+- Grid/List view of all available books showing:
+  * Cover image and basic details
+  * Current availability status
+  * Location in library/store
+  * Option to reserve if checked out
+- Advanced filtering by:
+  * Genre, author, publisher
+  * Rating and popularity
+  * New arrivals and featured books
+- Personalized recommendations based on borrowing history
+- Quick search with auto-complete

 🛠️ Tech Stack